-- k) Rapid assessment and extrication
+- j) Rapid assessment and extrication

-- I) Protect cervical spine.
+- k) Protect cervical spine.

-- m) CPR
+- I) CPR

-- n) Consider AED if arrest is believed to be medical in nature.
+- m) Consider AED if arrest is believed to be medical in nature.
 (See Section IV, AED.)

 A PATIENT IN CARDIOPULMONARY ARREST SECONDARY TO TRAUMA SHOULD BE TAKEN TO THE NEAREST APPROPRIATE PEDIATRIC TRAUMA CENTER.
 CONSIDERATION SHOULD BE GIVEN TO TRANSPORTING THE PATIENT TO THE NEAREST EMERGENCY DEPARTMENT OR ADULT TRAUMA CENTER, IF THE PEDIATRIC TRAUMA CENTER IS MORE THAN 10 MINUTES ADDITIONAL TRANSPORT TIME!

-- o) Initiate IV/IO LR. - p) If age-related vital signs and patient's condition indicate hypoperfusion, administer initial fluid challenge of 20 ml/kg LR IV/IO.
-If patient's condition does not improve, administer the second bolus of fluid at 20 ml/kg LR IV/IO. - q) Third and subsequent fluid boluses at 10 ml/kg LR IV/IO - 4.
+- n) Initiate IV/IO LR. - o) If age-related vital signs and patient's condition indicate hypoperfusion, administer initial fluid challenge of 20 ml/kg LR IV/IO.
+If patient's condition does not improve, administer the second bolus of fluid at 20 ml/kg LR IV/IO. - p) If traumatic arrest is suspected, bilateral needle decompression should be performed.
+Once catheters are placed do not remove.
+(NEW '07) - 4.
 Continue General Patient Care.

-SS.
+TT.
 TRAUMA DECISION TREE Measure vital signs and level of consciousness Category A GCS less than 8 or Systolic BP less than 90 (Adult) less than 60 (Peds) or Respiratory rate less than 10 or greater than 29 YES NO Transport to trauma center; alert trauma team Assess anatomy of injury Consider helicopter transport.
-Category A Flail chest · Penetrating injuries to head, neck, or torso Pelvic fracture • Two or more proximal long-bone fractures Rapidly declining GCS Category B • GCS 8-14 · Amputation proximal to wrist and ankle Paralysis or vascular compromise of limb · Combination trauma with burns · Penetrating injuries to extremities proximal to elbow and knee YES NO Transport to trauma center; alert trauma team Evaluate for evidence of mechanism of Consider helicopter transport. injury and high-energy impact Category C · Ejection from automobile • Fall greater than 3 times patient's height Death in same passenger compartment Vehicular rollover • Extrication time greater than 20 minutes • High-speed auto crash · Major auto deformity greater than 20 inches • Initial speed greater than 40 mph • Intrusion into passenger compartment greater than 12 inches • Auto-pedestrian/auto-bicycle injury with significant (greater than 5 mph) impact • Exposure to blast or explosion • Pedestrian thrown or run over Motorcycle crash greater than 20 mph or with separation of rider from motorcycle YES NO Transport to a trauma center; Evaluate for co-morbid factors Consider trauma team alert Consider helicopter transport Category D • Age less than 5 or greater than 55 Pregnancy
+Category A Flail chest · Penetrating injuries to head, neck, or torso · Pelvic fracture Two or more proximal long-bone fractures Rapidly declining GCS Category B • GCS 8-14 · Amputation proximal to wrist and ankle • Paralysis or vascular compromise of limb · Combination trauma with burns · Penetrating injuries to extremities proximal to elbow and knee YES NO Transport to trauma center; alert trauma team Evaluate for evidence of mechanism of Consider helicopter transport. injury and high-energy impact Category C · Ejection from automobile · Fall greater than 3 times patient's height · Death in same passenger compartment Vehicular rollover • Extrication time greater than 20 minutes • High-speed auto crash · Major auto deformity greater than 20 inches • Initial speed greater than 40 mph • Intrusion into passenger compartment greater than 12 inches • Auto-pedestrian/auto-bicycle injury with significant (greater than 5 mph) impact Exposure to blast or explosion • Pedestrian thrown or run over Motorcycle crash greater than 20 mph or with separation of rider from motorcycle YES NO Transport to a trauma center; Evaluate for co-morbid factors Consider trauma team alert Consider helicopter transport Category D • Age less than 5 or greater than 55 Pregnancy · Cardiac disease, respiratory disease • Immunosuppressed patients · Insulin-dependent diabetes, cirrhosis, · Patient with bleeding disorder or patient on anticoagulants or morbid obesity NO YES Consider medical direction and transport to trauma center Re-evaluate with medical direction Consider helicopter transport